 Capacity building consists of activities to enhance knowledge, skills, self-efficacy, and resources of target individuals, thereby strengthening the skills, competencies, and abilities needed to achieve their goals.
-At the community level, capacity building focuses on strengthening community resources (e.g. culture. social cohesion. organization, infrastructure) so that they can overcome obstacles and achieve their health and development goals.
+At the community level, capacity building focuses on strengthening community resources (e.g. culture, social cohesion, organization, infrastructure) so that they can overcome obstacles and achieve their health and development goals.
 Individual capacity building is often necessary to enhance the ability of youth to engage in certain behaviors.
 For example, a woman without knowledge of FP methods, awareness of local services, or the confidence to advocate for her right to health care and obtain a FP method is unlikely to use a modern method of FP.
-Likewise, if a community conveys the expectation that a boy's education should be valued even at the expense of girl's education, and there is a lack of quality teachers and safe schools, it may be difficult to reduce dropout rates for young girls, even if communities want to prioritize girls' education.
-Improving individual, and, especially, community capacity, is a key consideration in sustaining an enabling normative environment, and maintaining healthy behaviors.
+Likewise, if a community conveys the expectation that a boy's education should be valued even at the expense of girl's education, and there is a lack of quality teachers and safe schools, it may be difficult to reduce dropout rates for young girls, community capacity, is a key consideration in sustaining an enabling normative environment, and maintaining healthy behaviors.